Tide Logo

 Supporting women in business

-We’ve launched our Female Business Owners Index to examine the challenges faced by women when starting and running their own business.
+Our Female Business Owners Index examines the challenges faced by women when starting and running their own business.
 To address this, we’re committed to welcoming 200,000 female-led UK businesses to Tide by the end of 2027.
 This target includes the 100,000 women we already onboarded by 2023.*

 Despite record numbers of female-led companies launching in the UK each year, the process of starting a business remains difficult.
 We want to support entrepreneurial women in their journey and, by working with small businesses every day, we believe we’re in a strong position to do exactly that.